Ada-Developers-Academy/daily-curriculum/topic_resources/javascript/javascript-103.md

 So, same questions: what if our requirements changed and we suddenly needed to raise numbers to the 9th power?
 5th power?
 What are our options?

 ### Enter Closures.
-So the paragraph at the top of the page told us that a closure is created when a function access varirables not defined in its local scope, but in its parent scope.
+So the paragraph at the top of the page told us that a closure is created when a function access variables not defined in its local scope, but in its parent scope.
 Using this idea, we can create a function that provides us the functionality and flexibility we're looking for.
 Let's modify `closure.js` to leverage a closure:

 ```javascript
 function powerer(p) {